Víctor Jara: Political activism

-Early in his recording career, Jara showed a knack for antagonizing conservative Chileans, releasing a traditional comic song called "La beata" that depicted a religious woman with a crush on the priest to whom she goes for confession.
-The song was banned on radio stations and removed from record shops, but the controversy only added to Jara's reputation among young and progressive Chileans.
-More serious in the eyes of the Chilean right wing was Jara's growing identification with the socialist movement led by Salvador Allende.
-After visits to Cuba and the Soviet Union in the early 1960s, Jara joined the Communist Party.
-The personal met the political in his songs about the poverty he had experienced firsthand.
+Early in his recording career, Jara showed a knack for antagonizing conservative Chileans; his comic song "La beata," about a churchgoing woman infatuated with her confessor, was banned from radio and pulled from shops, which only enhanced his standing among young, progressive audiences.
+Of greater concern to the Chilean right was his growing identification with the socialist movement led by Salvador Allende.
+After visiting Cuba and the Soviet Union in the early 1960s, Jara joined the Communist Party of Chile, and his songs increasingly reflected the poverty he had witnessed firsthand.